-\subsection{The \textsc{cheXpert} Dataset}
+\subsection{The \textsc{CheXpert} dataset}

-\textsc{cheXpert} is a large dataset that contains $224,316$ chest radiographs of $65,240$ patients \citep{DBLP:conf/aaai/IrvinRKYCCMHBSS19}.
-Images are labeled for the presence of common chest radiographic observations.
-For simplicity, following previous work \citep{DBLP:conf/iccv/Yuan0SY21}, we only consider five of these observations in these experiments, namely Cardiomelagy, Edema, Consolidation, Atelectasis, and Pleural Effusion.
-Images in the \textsc{cheXpert} dataset are paired with demographic labels for the patients, including the self-reported race.
-In this dataset there are $55.5\%$ patients labeled as \say{male}, and $55.5\%$ patients labeled as \say{female}.
-In this dataset, $4.8\%$ patients are labeled as \say{black}, $10.8\%$ patients are labeled as \say{asian}, $56.2\%$ patients are labeled as \say{white}, and $28.2\%$ of the patients are labeled as \say{unknown}.
-In our experiments, the \textsc{cheXpert} dataset is filtered by the view (only frontal chest image) and races (restricted to \say{black}, \say{white} and \say{asian}). $\ $\\$\ $\\ \textbf{Association between disease and self-reported race.} In this section, we investigate whether there is a correlation between race and disease.
-To do this we compute the conditional probability of having a disease given the racial attribute.
-To check if there is an dependency, we apply the chi-square test.
-The result is shown in Figure \ref{fig:race-disease-corr}, indicating that in the CheXpert dataset, the racial attribute is significantly correlated with all the five inspected diseases.
-This association is particularly strong for cardiomegaly, edema, and pleural effusion.
+{\textsc{CheXpert} is a large-scale dataset comprising $224,316$ chest radiographs from $65,240$ patients \citep{DBLP:conf/aaai/IrvinRKYCCMHBSS19}.
+Each image is annotated for the presence of common chest radiographic observations.
+Following previous work \citep{DBLP:conf/iccv/Yuan0SY21}, we focus on five of these observations in our experiments: Cardiomelagy, Edema, Consolidation, Atelectasis, and Pleural Effusion.
+The \textsc{CheXpert} dataset also provides demographic labels, including self-reported race and sex.
+Overall, $55.5\%$ of patients are labeled as \say{male} and $44.5\%$ as \say{female}.
+Regarding race, $4.8\%$ of patients are labeled as \say{black}, $10.8\%$ as \say{asian}, $56.2\%$ as \say{white}, and $28.2\%$ as \say{unknown}.
+For our experiments, we filter the \textsc{CheXpert} dataset to include only frontal chest images and restrict the racial categories to \say{black}, \say{white}, and \say{asian}.}

-\subsection{The MIMIC-CXR Dataset}
+\subsection{The MIMIC-CXR dataset}